-Photo Credits: QUINN SPOONER / AGGIE Caption: UC Davis Health Center's shuttle delivers passengers between the UC Davis Medical Center and the Silo on September 26, 2019.
+Photo Credits: QUINN SPOONER / AGGIE FILE Caption: UC Davis Health Center's shuttle delivers passengers between the UC Davis Medical Center and the Silo on September 26, 2019.

 Buses to take students to West Sacramento, Downtown Sacramento

 Students can expect an expansion to the existing bus service from campus to the Davis Medical Center in Sacramento as early as Spring 2020.
 The buses will be electric and replace the existing service that operates hourly.

 Electrify America, a subsidiary of Volkswagen, will be providing 12 buses for the expansion, an upgrade from the two that are currently in use.
 The university originally announced that the buses would be operational in late 2019.